Our Blog

 On the other hand, many startup lawyers will recommend the C-Corporation structure (typically a Delaware C-Corp) because corporate law is typically more “stable,” equity (stock) ownership is passive, and the entity is more structured.

 How you choose to incorporate your startup business will have massive implications down the road.
-This blog explores the basic advantages and disadvantages of each option.
+This blog from our business lawyers explores the basic advantages and disadvantages of each option.

 Read More